actano/redux/examples-coffee/counter/README.md

 ## Exercise 3

-Add another button, which increment the counter asynchronous, delayed by at least 100 ms.
+Add another button, which increment the counter asynchronously, delayed by at least 100 ms.

 __Hint:__

-Simple actions in Redux are just a plain object, but you can also return a function instead.
-If the return value of a action is a function it will be called with two arguments:
+By default you can only dispatch actions which returns an object.
+This way asynchronous actions are not supported, only synchronous data flow.

+With the thunk middleware you can dispatch functions as well, which gives you the opportunity to create async actions.

+If the middleware detects an action which returns a function it will call it this way:

 ```
 action(dispatch, getState)